 Standard panels are manufactured between 4800mm and 7500mm in length.

-Kingspan TEK® delivers incredibly low U Values as standard.
+Kingspan TEK™ Building System delivers incredibly low U-Values as standard.

-TEK® is also a Passivhaus certified system.
-A building fabric specification for TEK® can developed to achieve the thermal, air permeability and (Ψ) psi value performance required in the design of Passivhaus.
+The Kingspan TEK™ Building System is also a Passivhaus certified system.
+A building fabric specification for the Kingspan TEK™ Building System can developed to achieve the thermal, air permeability and (Ψ) psi-value performance required in the design of Passivhaus.

-TEK has Structurally Insulated Panels (SIPs) at its core and naturally achieves very good Ψ-values, due to the continuity of insulation at junctions and openings inherent in the system's design.
+The Kingspan TEK™ Building System has Structurally Insulated Panels (SIPS) at its core and naturally achieves very good Ψ-Values, due to the continuity of insulation at junctions and openings inherent in the system's design.

-Kingspan TEK have modelled Ψ-values which can be provided to help building designers achieve the best possible DER calculations in SAP.
+The Kingspan TEK™ Building System has modelled Ψ-Values which can be provided to help building designers achieve the best possible Dwelling Emission Rate (DER) calculations in SAP.

 SAP works by assessing how much energy a dwelling will consume and how much carbon dioxide (CO²) will be emitted in delivering a defined level of comfort and service provision, based on standardised occupancy conditions.